 The visit also comes amid tension over a request by European manufacturers of solar power equipment for anti-dumping duties on Chinese products they say are improperly subsidized.
 Chinese manufacturers that depend on the European market have warned Beijing might retaliate.

-The visit focuses mostly on economic issues, but officials also discussed Syria, which is in the throes of a civil war that has left an estimated 20,000 people dead.
+The visit focuses mostly on economic issues, but a senior German official told reporters he expects an "open discussion" with Chinese leaders on Syria, which is in the throes of a civil war that has left an estimated 20,000 people dead.

 Russia and China have repeatedly used their veto power in the U.N.
 Security Council to block strong Western- and Arab-backed action against President Bashar Assad's regime that could have led to sanctions.

 Germany hopes a Security Council agreement on humanitarian issues could help provide a basis for a stronger agreement on political questions, the official said, speaking on condition of anonymity.

 On Friday, Merkel and Wen planned to travel to Tianjin, east of Beijing, to visit the Airbus plant.

 AP writer Geir Moulson in Berlin and APTN producer Aritz Parra in Beijing contributed.